cdfoundation/sig-software-supply-chain/workstreams/scmm/ROADMAP.md

 # Roadmap

+**This workstream is no longer active; the below is maintained for historical purposes.**

 ## Mission: Define industry standards for Supply Chain Maturity.

 The Working Group seeks to define standards for measuring supply chain maturity.